The role of complementary therapies in addiction treatment

 The use of complementary therapies is an innovative and creative approach to assist in the treatment of addiction.
 Complementary therapies use a holistic approach to help people focus on both mind and body, and their connection to each other.
 The skills and practices learnt in complementary therapies can help people to overcome their addiction and focus on long-term recovery.

-Complementary therapy is an integral part of our wider Addiction Treatment Programme at Priory Hospital Hayes Grove, working alongside our more traditional individual and group therapies.
+Complementary therapy is an integral part of our wider Addiction Treatment Programme at Priory Hospital Hayes Grove, working alongside our more traditional individual and group therapies that are offered by our therapists and counsellors.
 We offer various complementary therapies to develop the mind-body connection, including mindfulness, art therapy and yoga, which have shown to be popular therapies amongst our patients.

 What is involved in complementary therapies?
 A guide to mindfulness, art therapy and yoga for GPs and their patients with addiction concerns: